I'd like to review it since I recently attended a Professional Development Activity session held by Australia Awards Indonesia in Jakarta.

 However, there are things that I like to share with everyone.

-Despite all mess and terrible that I've experienced related to materials, methods, relationships, budgets, knowledge challenges, travels, part-time jobs, and many more,
+Despite all the mess and terrible that I've experienced related to materials, methods, relationships, budgets, knowledge challenges, travels, part-time jobs, and many more,

 I've learned from many things and people around me,

-about intercultural friendships, multicultural lifestyles, ethics, discipline, conformity, collegiality, moral values, communication, good standards, project management, research skills, and most importantly: managing skills.
+about intercultural friendships, multicultural lifestyles, ethics, discipline, conformity, collegiality, moral values, communication, good standards, project management, research skills, and most importantly, managing skills.

 I developed a supporting system in many different aspects of my study.
 This is to have a backup system from the lab managers, technicians, PhD colleagues, faculty staff, lecturers from Student Learning Support, international friends, and family:

-to assist me at lab works,
+to assist me with lab work,

 to proofread my English papers,